Please note the slight change in time to the Sunday dance finale than advertised in the programme.

 Black Gate Morris is a mixed Cotswold Morris side based in Newcastle Upon Tyne.
 Launched in 2018.

 The Hill Millies are a Women’s Cotswold Morris Dancing side based in Hebden Bridge, West Yorkshire, formed more than 16 years ago, starting off as a bet with the then landlord of the Fox and Goose pub in Hebden Bridge.
 They dance with hankies, sticks, dusters, and on occasion a mop or two to the accompaniment of a talented group of fiddle players.

-We are a mixed border morris side who like dancing, waving big sticks about and yelling.
-We sing as well.
-We were formed in 2006 and ages range from 6 to 71.
+A mixed border morris side who like dancing, waving big sticks about and yelling.
+They sing as well.
+They were formed in 2006 and ages range from 6 to 71.